huqd/ml/README.md

 # ml
-Foundation of machine learning class by VietAI
+Stuffs at Foundation of machine learning class by VietAI (ml.vietai.org)